 Firstly I don’t want to sell anything.
 It took some time to gain this insight.
 In the beginning, you read so much and want to do everything right.
 But then you realize that in the end, it is all about one thing.
 Selling.
 This track is not for the TEV Blog and me.

 Besides, I have a comfortable situation.
-As a lawyer, I make good money, get some dividends per month, and have a somewhat small extra income with my stock analyses.
-From this, it follows that I do not orientate the blog towards making money.
+As a lawyer, I make good money, get some dividends per month, and have a somewhat (very) small extra income with my stock analyses.
+So I don’t want to push the blog towards making money.
 I don’t need another source of income.
-I mean, why would I need it?
+I mean, why would I?
 I think it is a big misconception to assume that multiple sources of income are automatically better.
-If I wanted to maximize my profit, I would put more time and effort into my analyses or focus on my career.
-The blog is far too small to get rich from.
+If I wanted to maximize my profit, I would put more time and effort into my analyses or focus on my career in the corporate world.
+This blog is far too small to get rich from.
 To be honest, I am also unpleasantly touched by all those bloggers whose entire appearance screams “Buy me”.
 Nope, that’s not me.
 There will be no tricks and no gimmicks on the TEV Blog.

 I don’t want to go out and hunt readers

-Of course, it is great if I reach many readers and I am looking for exactly that because otherwise, I would write my thoughts in my diary.
+Of course, it is great if I reach many readers and I am looking for exactly that because otherwise, I would write my thoughts in my private diary.
 But I’m not going on a reader’s hunt.
-I will write what I want and about what I want and either people like it or they don’t like it.
+I will write what I want and about what I want and either people like it or they don’t.
 We’ll see.

 What I want to focus on with the TEV Blog